SteMak/cosmwasm_template/README.md

 There is useful `Result<Ok_Type, Err_Type>` type defined, return values are unwrapped by `?` syntax

-`?` works like unwrap, but doesn't panic on error, just propagate it to higher level
+`?` works like unwrap, but does not panic on error, just propagate it to higher level

 `?` may convert error type, if result error type implements `Std()` entry, for example:
 ```rs